mrchrisadams/sonniesedge-website/content/talks/dear-developer.md

 <div class="comp-talk__slide"><img class="comp-talk__image" src="/images/talks/dear-developer/history-repeating/js-by-default.jpeg" alt=""></div>
 <div class="comp-talk__text">
 <h3>JavaScript by default</h3>
 <p>And in 2018 we're at a point where Javascript is being seen as a valid content delivery mechanism.
 For HTML content!
-Not interactive applications, not games, but simply longfrom textual content.
+Not interactive applications, not games, but simply long form textual content.
-<p>Instead of HTML being generated on, and delivered from, the server, a JS bundle is sent to the client, which is then decompressed and intialised and then requests data, which is then sent from the server (or another server, as now everything is a service) as JSON, where it is then converted on the fly into HTML.
+<p>Instead of HTML being generated on, and delivered from, the server, a JS bundle is sent to the client, which is then decompressed and initialised and then requests data, which is then sent from the server (or another server, as now everything is a service) as JSON, where it is then converted on the fly into HTML.
 <p>Permit an old lady to rant here...
 </div>
 </section>